andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 gpg --delete-secret-keys 1111111190ABCDEF1234567890ABCDEF11111111

 # Validate:
-gpg --list-secret-keys --keyid-format long --with-keygrip
+gpg --list-secret-keys --keyid-format long --with-keygrip --with-subkey-fingerprints

 # To delete a sub-key only, you need the exclamation mark!
 # gpg --delete-secret-keys 5555ABCDEFAB5555!